 Finn’s passion and enthusiasm for ensuring the rights of all people are upheld, especially the most marginalised, was infectious, and he was able to influence attitudes for the good through his courage and willingness to speak out against injustice.
 An optimist with a positive outlook on life, none of us will forget Finn’s robust, joyful laughter that could be recognised from afar!

 An extremely proud and caring father and grandfather, our condolences and comforting thoughts and prayers are sent to his children,

-Presentations from the recent Regional CSTL Technical Committee Meeting and FutureLife-Now!
-Regional Task Team Meeting are available for download.
-Click here for access.
+Relevant presentations from the CSTL Technical Committee Meeting and FutureLife-Now!
+Regional Task Team Meeting are now available.
+Click here to access.